Pylons/pyramid/docs/designdefense.rst

 Pyramid Is Too Big
 ------------------

-"The :app:`Pyramid` compressed tarball is almost 2MB.
+"The :app:`Pyramid` compressed tarball is larger than 2MB.
 It must be enormous!"

-No.  We just ship it with test code and helper templates.
+No.  We just ship it with docs, test code, and scaffolding.
 Here's a breakdown of what's included in subdirectories of the package tree:

 docs/

-  3.0MB
+  4.9MB

 pyramid/tests/

-  1.1MB
+  2.0MB

-pyramid/paster_templates/
+pyramid/scaffolds/

-  804KB
+  460KB

-pyramid/ (except for ``pyramd/tests and pyramid/paster_templates``)
+pyramid/ (except for ``pyramd/tests`` and ``pyramid/scaffolds``)

-  539K
+  844KB

-The actual :app:`Pyramid` runtime code is about 10% of the total size of the tarball omitting docs, helper templates used for package generation, and test code.
-Of the approximately 19K lines of Python code in the package, the code that actually has a chance of executing during normal operation, excluding tests and paster template Python files, accounts for approximately 5K lines of Python code.
-This is comparable to Pylons 1.X, which ships with a little over 2K lines of Python code, excluding tests.
+Of the approximately 34K lines of Python code in the package, the code that actually has a chance of executing during normal operation, excluding tests and scaffolding Python files, accounts for approximately 10K lines of Python code.

 Pyramid Has Too Many Dependencies
 ---------------------------------